How to Use Bash While Loop Command to Automate Tasks Easily

 No: 1 No: 2 No more numbers!

-The continue statement is great when you want to terminate the loop at some point and continue it with the next iteration.
+The continue statement is excellent when you want to end the loop at some point and continue it with the next iteration.

 Here is the same function as above, but with a continue statement: